 For the most part, The LEGO Ninjago Movie Video Game is easy to pick up and play.
 With simple controls, plenty of prompts for who-has-what-power when a certain ability is needed, and no punishment for dying (you'll simply reappear exactly where you left off), it's forgiving to say the least.
 However, there are a few things here that make this a tad more complex than other LEGO games.

 As mentioned earlier, some enemies can block certain types of attack.
-Flashing a certain colour to show they're not taking damage, all you have to do then is change to a different move - usually performed by pressing a different button, or pressing them in a different order.
+That being said, if enemies flash to show they're not taking damage, all you have to do is change to a different move - usually performed by pressing a different button, or pressing them in a different order.

-Fully voiced, and garnished with a fair few film clips along the way, The LEGO Ninjago Movie Video Game requires little in the way of reading ability to fully enjoy the game - so even non-readers should be able to get by.
+Fully voiced, and garnished with a fair few film clips along the way, The LEGO Ninjago Movie Video Game requires very little in the way of reading ability to fully enjoy the game.
+While there are a few sections delivered through text only, even the game's tutorials are relayed as brief animations, so non-readers should be able to get by.